Artemis Fowl (film): Filming

 Principal photography commenced on March 12, 2018.
 The film was shot in the Republic of Ireland, Northern Ireland, England, Scotland, Italy, and Vietnam.
 Fowl Manor was built at Longcross Studios in Surrey and was designed to last for the production of sequels, but had been torn down by May 2020.
 Many changes were made from the source material, which Colfer has stated that he supports.

 Music

 Release

 The film was originally scheduled for a theatrical release on August 9, 2019, by Walt Disney Studios Motion Pictures.
 In May 2019, the film was pushed back to May 29, 2020.
 Later however, due to the impact of the COVID-19 pandemic on cinema, the film's theatrical release was cancelled and it was exclusively released on Disney+ on June 12, 2020.
 Vulture wrote that "given Disney's continuing commitment to theatrical openings for its megabudget event films... it's impossible to read Artemis Fowl's Disney+ debut as anything but an abandonment of faith."
 In November 2020, Variety reported the film was the 18th-most watched straight-to-streaming title of 2020 up to that point.

+The film was removed from Disney+ on May 26, 2023 as part of a cost-cutting measure on Disney's streaming platforms.
+It was released on digital retail platforms on September 26, 2023.